nlesc-nano/ceiba/paper/paper.md

 run to compute the different data points.

 For this example, we will consider a simple case where we want to compute Pi using the Monte-Carlo method.
-To perform the simulations we will use [this Python code](./monte_carlo_example.py).
-Each job is the number of *samples* to estimate Pi.
+To perform the simulations we will use [this Python code](./computepi.py).
+Each job parameter is the number of *samples* to estimate Pi.

-Adam must then define the jobs using a JSON, e.g. jobs.json, file that looks like:
+Adam must then define the jobs using a JSON file that looks like:
 ```json
   [
       { "samples": 100 },